GenesysCloudBlueprints/cx-as-code-cicd-gitactions-blueprint/blueprint/index.md

   7. Define your environment variables.
     a. `GENESYSCLOUD_OAUTHCLIENT_ID`.
 This is the Genesys Cloud client credential grant id that CX as Code will execute against.
 You should mark this environment variable as sensitive.
     b. `GENESYSCLOUD_OAUTHCLIENT_SECRET`.
 This is the Genesys Cloud client credential secret that CX as Code will execute against.
 You should mark this environment variable as sensitive.
-    c. `GENESYCLOUD_REGION`.
+    c. `GENESYSCLOUD_REGION`.
 This is the Genesys Cloud region your organization is located in.

 At this point you have your development Terraform environment setup and you should now be ready to setup your test environment.

 #### Setting up a test workspace
 To setup the test environment, you need to perform almost the exact steps as those taken in setting up the development Terraform environment.
 The key difference between the development and test environment is that:

-1. In step #3 from above, name the Terraform environment to a value different then "genesys_email_dev".
+1. In step #6a from above, name the Terraform environment to a value different then "genesys_email_dev".
 I suggest using "genesys_email_test".
+Remember, whatever you pick will be the prefix for your email.
+So, if the value you set here is "genesys_email_test" and your organization is in us-west2, your generated email address will be "@genesys_email_test.pure.cloud".
 2. In step #6 and step #7 make sure you set your environment to point appropriately to your test organization.
 Make sure that your `genesys_email_domain`, `genesys_email_domain_region`, `classifier_url`, `classifier_api_key`, `GENESYSCLOUD_OAUTHCLIENT_ID`, `GENESYSCLOUD_OAUTHCLIENT_SECRET`, and `GENESYCLOUD_REGION` are all set to values appropriate to your test region.

 #### Setting up a Terraform cloud user token